sambitnayak/kubernetes.github.io/docs/concepts/abstractions/pod.md

 ### Pods and Controllers

 A Controller can create and manage multiple Pods for you, handling replication and rollout and providing self-healing capabilities at cluster scope.
-For example, if a Node fails, the Controller might automatically replace the Pod by scheduling an identical replacement on a different Node).
+For example, if a Node fails, the Controller might automatically replace the Pod by scheduling an identical replacement on a different Node.

 Some examples of Controllers that contain one or more pods include: